-Approved as policy by the Board of Directors of the Association of College and Research Libraries on June 21, 1977.
-This statement is an expansion and extension of the recommendations on appointment in ACRL's "Model Statement of Criteria and Procedures for Appointment, Promotion in Academic Rank, and Tenure for College and University Librarians," published in the September 1973 and October 1973 issues of College & Research Libraries News and approved as policy, with minor revisions, in July 1974.
+Work on the development of the statement began at the 1976 Annual Conference in Chicago and included, among other things, extensive consultation and discussion with a wide range of academic institutions and librarians.
+The statement is an expansion and extension of the recommendations on appointment in ACRL's "Model Statement of Criteria and Procedures for Appointment, Promotion in Academic Rank, and Tenure for College and University Librarians," published in the September 1973 and October 1973 issues of College & Research Libraries News and approved as policy, with minor revisions, in July 1974.